Article March 30, 2026

 • What is the Chopper rap style?
 The Chopper style is a percussive, rapid-fire rap delivery originating in the American Midwest.
 It is defined by packing 16th or 32nd note subdivisions into a 4/4 beat.

 • Why do I stumble when I rap fast?
-Artists stumble because their lyrics suffer from consonant clustering.
+Artists stumble because of consonant clustering in the lyrics.
 Writing too many hard consonants forces your mouth to do impossible gymnastics.

 You try to hit double-time on a new beat.
 By the second bar, your tongue is tied in a knot.
 You have completely lost the rhythm.
 You feel you lack the lung capacity for this.